lanilsson/DeepseekP2.2/README.md

 - Python 3.8 or higher
 - Chrome, Firefox, or Edge browser installed
 - Git (for cloning the repository)
+- On Linux: OpenGL and Qt system dependencies (installed automatically by setup.sh)

 ### Option 1: Quick Setup (Recommended)